greenelab/old-adage-server/README.md

    To see an example of how these management commands are used, see [the load_default_pseudomonas_data.sh script](https://github.com/greenelab/adage-server/blob/master/load_default_pseudomonas_data.sh).

-   To see more documentation about how each of the management commands work, see
+   To see more documentation about how each of the management commands works, see
    [the corresponding files in the management command folder](https://github.com/greenelab/adage-server/blob/master/adage/analyze/management/commands/).
    The beginning of each of these files contains more detailed documentation